-This is a code example to plot the trajectories of all the particles in 3D space.
+This is a code example to plot the trajectories of all the 100 particles in 3D space.

-If you run this, you will see the full 3D trajectories.

 As you may notice, the difference from the previous 2D plot is rather small.

 In the 2nd line, only the use of the fig.add_subplot command with the projection='3d' keyword creates an additional axis to the standard 2D axes.